European Union Agency for Cybersecurity: History

 In 2007, European Commissioner Viviane Reding proposed that ENISA be folded into a new European Electronic Communications Market Authority (EECMA).
 By 2010, Commissioner Neelie Kroes signalled that the European Commission wanted a reinforced agency.
 The agency mandate was extended up to 2012 with an annual budget of €8 million, under the leadership of Dr. Udo Helmbrecht.
 The last extension of ENISA's mandate before it became permanent was done by the EU Regulation 526/2013 of the European Parliament and of the Council of 21 May 2013, repealing Regulation (EC) 460/2004.
 As of 27 June 2019, ENISA has been established for an indefinite period.

 ENISA headquarters, including its administration and support functions, were originally based in Heraklion, Greece.
-The choice of a rather remote site was contentious from the outset, particularly since Greece held the EU presidency when the agency’s mandate was being negotiated.
+The choice of a rather remote site was contentious from the outset, particularly since Greece held the EU Council presidency when the agency’s mandate was being negotiated.
 In addition, the agency has had a liaison office in Athens since October 2009.
 In 2013, it moved one-third of its staff of then sixty from Crete to Athens.
 In 2016, the Committee on Budgets backed ENISA’s bid to shut down the Heraklion office.
-Since 2019, ENISA has two offices; Its headquarters in Athens and a second office in Heraklion, Greece.
+Since 2019, ENISA has two offices in Greece; Its headquarters in Athens and a second office in Heraklion, Greece.
 In June 2021, the European Commission gave their consent to the establishment of an ENISA office in Brussels.

+On 4 October 2022, the agency hosted a study visit with the member states of the EU's Eastern Partnership in Athens.
+Representatives from Armenia, Azerbaijan, Georgia, Moldova and Ukraine discussed legal frameworks, best practices, and increasing cooperation with the EU.

+Since 2022 the agency has held a cybersecurity competition, known as the International Cybersecurity Challenge.
+The agency has also been involved in organizing the European Cybersecurity Challenge.